 In 2001, Eddie was offered a lead role in Double Take alongside friend Orlando Jones.
 Griffin then starred beside Denzel Washington in John Q (2002), earning him respect as a dramatic actor.
 Shortly thereafter, his leading-man status lead to one of his most notable roles, Anton Jackson in Undercover Brother (2002).
 Eddie’s extensive film resume includes films such as Armageddon (1998), and the worldwide successful comedy franchise Deuce Bigalow: Male Gigolo(1999) and Deuce Bigalow: European Gigolo (2005); as well as Date Movie (2006), Scary Movie 3 (2003), My Baby’s Daddy (2004) which he starred, wrote and executively produced for Miramax.

 Eddie starred alongside Eddie Murphy in the hit feature Norbit (2007) and starred, wrote and Executive Produced his next comedy special Freedom Of Speech (2007).
 Later that year he contributed to and performed on T-Pain’s worldwide successful album Circus (2008) and starred in Disney’s Beethoven’s Big Break (2008).

-Eddie’s last comedy special You Can Tell ‘Em I Said It premiered on Comedy Central on February 19, Eddie latest feature film is titled American Hero where Eddie plays a wheelchair bound sidekick to Stephen Dorff‘s heroic character to be released December 11, 2015.
+His Comedy Special You Can Tell ‘Em I Said It premiered on Comedy Central February 2011 and he appeared in the feature film American Hero where he plays a wheelchair bound sidekick to Stephen Dorff‘s heroic character, released December 11, 2015.

 Eddie also contributed and performed on Dr. Dre‘s Multi-Platinum selling albums The Chronic (1992) and Chronic 2001 (2001).